markaren/SimpleSocket/README.md

 * WebSockets
 * HTTP fetcher
 * Modbus [TCP]
+* MQTT client [TCP]

 SimpleSocket supports TLS via openssl.
-This feature is optional and can be enabled at build time and allows use of TLS for TCP/IP connections, including Secure WebSockets (wss://), and https:// support in the HTTP fetcher.
+This feature is optional and can be enabled at build time and allows use of TLS for TCP/IP connections, including Secure WebSockets (wss://), MQTT and https:// support in the HTTP fetcher.

 ### Downstream usage with CMake FetchContent
 ```cmake